 You can make the subjects editable in the Outlook message list when in-cell editing is enabled.

-Outlook 2003 and 2007: View > Current View > Customize view > Other settings button or click on the row of field names and choose Customize > Other settings.
+In Outlook 2003 and Outlook 2007, go to View > Current View > Customize view > Other settings button or click on the row of field names and choose Customize > Other settings.

-Outlook 2002, 2000 or 98: Choose View > Current View > Customize Current View > Other Settings button
+If you are still using Outlook 2002, 2000 or 98, go to Choose View > Current View > Customize Current View > Other Settings button.